aws-quickstart/quickstart-solace-pubsubplus/README.md

 # Testing data access to the ha cluster

-To test data traffic though the newly created VMR instances, visit the Solace developer portal and and select your prefered programming langauge to [send and receive messages](http://dev.solace.com/get-started/send-receive-messages/).
+To test data traffic though the newly created VMR instances, visit the Solace developer portal and select your preferred programming language to [send and receive messages](http://dev.solace.com/get-started/send-receive-messages/).
 Under each language there is a Publish/Subscribe tutorial that will help you get started.

 ![alt text](https://raw.githubusercontent.com/aws-quickstart/quickstart-linux-bastion/develop/images/solace_tutorial.png "getting started publish/subscribe")